MMeetJS/AleoGlobal/readme.md

 # Aleo Global

-Welcome to **Aleo Global**, a simple platform showcasing projects built on the Aleo blockchain.
+Welcome to **Aleo Global**, a platform showcasing projects built on the Aleo blockchain.
 This repository provides details on how the website operates, its purpose, and how to contribute to its ongoing development.

 ## About Aleo Global